rpgreen/nl-cycling/index.md

 This is an open-source, crowdsourced guide to cycling in Newfoundland and Labrador.

-The goal for this site is to aggregate useful information for road, mountain, and fatbiking around Newfoundland and Labrador.

-Trail information, trail building info, road cycling, commuting, and family-friendly bike routes.
+The goal for this site is to aggregate useful information for road, mountain, and fatbiking around Newfoundland and Labrador including trail information, trail building info, road cycling, commute, and family-friendly bike routes.

 The content for this site is accessible at [nl-cycling.github.io](https://nl-cycling.github.io).